92 Creative and Cheap Wedding Favour Ideas

 37. Beer soap

-Giving soaps as favours but don’t want to give the guys anything too flowery?
+Giving soaps as wedding favours but don’t want to give the guys anything too flowery?
 How about these fun beer soaps instead?

 38. Beard kit